Write a Java Command

 if (!parseArgs(args)) {

-logger.error("Can not execute MyJavaCommand due to invalid args {}", args);
+logger.error("Cannot execute MyJavaCommand due to invalid args {}", args);

 this.assertFail("Args invalid", false);